lextm/jekyll-theme-chirpy/_posts/2007-7-18-harry-potter-issues-about-the-official-film-site-screensavers.md

 Again, the site has no place to report this issue.
 It seems the developers are confident about their work.
 Yep, I am glad to see the beautiful UI, but I believe there are more issues behind the scene.

 Did you meet such issues at similar sites?
 Could you report the issues?
-I’d like to know your experiences.
+I'd like to know your experiences.
 <!--more-->